tusharsaran/collections/Readme.md

           - contain duplicate elements
           - contain null value
           - is non synchronized
-	  - good for search, traversal
+	      - good for search and traversal

           HOW ARRAY LIST WORKS INTERNALLY </b>